Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

-Furthermore, we investigated the the relationships between epistemic uncertainty and the metrics of SSIM and PSNR of the reconstructed images.
-Linear regression and exponential regression were performed to estimate the correlation of epistemic uncertainty to SSIM and PSNR for the test datasets, respectively.
-Then, the obtained regression curves can be used to estimate the SSIM and PSNR of the reconstructed images when ground truth is not available.
+Furthermore, we investigated the correlations of epistemic uncertainty with the structure similarity index (SSIM) \cite{35} and peak signal-to-noise ratio (PSNR) values of the reconstructed images.
+Linear regression and exponential regression were performed to estimate the correlation of epistemic uncertainty with SSIM and PSNR for the test datasets, respectively.
+Then, the obtained regression curves can be used to estimate the SSIM and PSNR of the reconstructed images when the GT is not available.

-\subsection{Loss Functions}
+\subsection{Loss functions}

-Prior studies applied different types of loss functions to train the neural networks towards specific feature refinements.
-Pixel-wise L1 loss is the most commonly used loss function, which is employed in nearly all studies to minimize the pixel-to-pixel difference between the reconstructed and the target images.
-Pixel-wise Charbonnier loss was used in this study as a differentiable l1 loss to avoid a strong smoothing effect\cite{ref_charbo}:
+In previous studies, different types of loss function were used to train neural networks for specific feature refinements.
+In this study, pixel-wise Charbonnier loss \cite{36} was used as a differentiable L1 loss to avoid a strong smoothing effect \cite{37}:

 where $\epsilon$ is assigned as $10^{-4}$.